 Dutch firm Hansen has released details for its new GT-R track car that’s set to be launched later in the year as well as news of a milder GT version designed for road use.
-The GT-R is a mid-engined two-seater featuring a semi-monocoque chassis constructed from aluminum, steel and composite materials to reduce weight, while maintaining high torsional stiffness.
+The GT-R is a mid-engined two-seater featuring a semi-monocoque chassis constructed from aluminum, steel and composite materials to reduce weight while maintaining high torsional stiffness.

-Power comes from a 5.0L V10 developing exactly 500bhp and 500Nm of torque mated to a six-speed gearbox sending drive to the rear 18in wheels.
+Power comes from a 5.0-liter V10 developing 500 horsepower.
+It is mated to a 6-speed gearbox sending drive to the rear wheels.
 Part of the design goal for the Hansen GT-R was to create a car with no electronic aids and with as little compromises as possible.
-The first prototype should be completed by the end of the year, and should be competing in its first circuit races by this time too.
+The first prototype should be completed by the end of the year and should be competing in its first circuit races by then.